WVUHPC/2018-Lesson_1/_episodes/03-text-editors.md

 ~~~
  interactively replace a text string       M-%
  using regular expressions                 M-x query-replace-regexp

- Valid responses in query-replace mode are
+ Valid responses in query-replace mode are:

  replace this one, go on to next           SPC or y
  replace this one, don’t move              ,
  skip to next without replacing            DEL or n
  replace all remaining matches             !
  back up to the previous match             ^
  exit query-replace                        RET
  enter recursive edit (C-M-c to exit)      C-r
 ~~~
 {: .source}